FRBNY-DSGE/DSGE.jl/README.md

 # Versioning

-To use `DSGE.jl` with Julia version 0.4, please check out tag 2.0.0.
+To use `DSGE.jl` with Julia version 0.4, please check out tag 0.2.0.
 To do this, click on the drop-down menu that reads `branch: master` on the left-hand side of the page.
 Select `tags`, then `v0.2.0`.
+If you've already cloned the repo, you can simply run `git checkout v0.2.0`.